-Medicare MBS Item Numbers and rebate eligibility for Plastic Surgery can be subject to regular changes, and in turn, can be highly confusing to many patients.
+Medicare MBS Item Numbers and rebate eligibility for Plastic Surgery can be subject to regular changes.
+As a result, this can be highly confusing to many patients.

-MBS Medicare Rebates for Tummy Tuck Surgery after Weight Loss vs post Pregnancy
+MBS Medicare Rebate for Tummy Tuck Surgery after Weight Loss

 - 30177 is the current item number or MBS code for Tummy Tuck or Lipectomy skin reduction in the abdominal area after significant weight loss.